OSGeo/PROJ/docs/source/resource_files.rst

 Click the links to jump to the relevant README files for each package.
 Details on the content of the packages maintained there.

-Links to the resource packages can be found in the `download`_ section.
+Links to the resource packages can be found in the :ref:`download section <download>`.

 Transformation grids
 -------------------------------------------------------------------------------